 There are no restrictions for foreigners purchasing property in Ireland.
 But remember that buying a property here does not guarantee you the right to reside in Ireland!
 However, residence by investment is possible in Ireland.
 That involves a minimum one million investment or €500,000 charitable donation.

-Is Ireland a Good Place to Move to?
+Is Ireland a good country to move to?

-Ireland is renowned for being one of the most beautiful countries in the world, nicknamed the ’emerald isle.’
+It is renowned for being one of the most beautiful countries in the world, nicknamed the ’emerald isle.’
 This small country is true to its name, with lush green fields pretty much everywhere you look.
-Ireland is also filled with gorgeous beaches, stunning hiking trails, and plenty of national parks.
+Ireland is also filled with gorgeous beaches, stunning hiking trails, and plenty of wow-worthy national parks like Killarney National Park.

 But living in Ireland is about more than how pretty it is.
 The pace of life here is slower, the people super-welcoming and friendly, and once you’re an Irish citizen, you’re eligible for free public healthcare!
 Plus, maternity care is free, too, and so are GP visits for children up until they turn 8.